 MSW/MSSP General Course of Study

 This dual degree program allows students to complete both the Master of Social Work and Master of Science in Social Policy degrees in 22 courses.
 On its own, the MSW is a 16 CU degree, consisting of 11 required courses and 5 electives.
-On its own, the MSSP is a 10 CU program, consisting of 7 required courses and three electives.
+On its own, the MSSP is a 10 CU program, consisting of 7 required courses and three electives (one of which must be an MSSP theory elective).
 When students complete the MSW/MSSP dual degree, up to four courses are cross-counted between the two degrees.
 Depending on course scheduling, students may be able to complete both degrees in two academic years and two summers.
 However, it is common for students to need five or six semesters (excluding summers) to complete the dual degree requirements.
 Ideally, students will apply to the MSW and MSSP degree at the same time, but students may also apply to the MSSP program during their first year in the MSW program.